 Resistance bands and exercise bands can provide a great foundation for warmups and cooldowns to a workout.
 Resistance band workout routines should consist of a wide variety of upper body mobility and lower body activation exercises (at different ranges).
 With different colors and sizes to correlate the band strength, you can tailor your recovery to suit your own needs.

-For athletes in MMA and Combat sports, a shoulder series using a higher strength resistance band is vital.
-Applying strength in different shoulder areas under resistance can help improve your muscles strength under stress, giving you more force throwing punches in unusual scenarios.
+For athletes in MMA and combat sports, a shoulder series using a higher strength resistance band is vital.
+Applying resistance to the different ranges of motion of the shoulders can help improve your shoulder strength and flexibility under stress.

 Rotator cuff, the pecks, shoulder blades, bicep and tricep regions are all key upper body muscle groups that should be worked regularly with resistance bands.
 Also, by tying resistance band around your ankles, knees and hips you can also add a resisted stretch regimen to your lower body.